recolic/microsoft-intune-archlinux/README.md

 There are two levels of Intune Setup.

 After installing level-1, you can access everything with certificate copied from a level-2 machine.
-After installing level-2, you can actually enroll the machine.
+After installing level-2, you can actually enroll the machine and get a certificate.

 ## Install Level-1